eslint/archive-website/docs/2.0.0/developer-guide/contributing/pull-requests.md

 1. Sign our [Contributor License Agreement](/cla).
 1. Set up a [development environment](../development-environment).
-1. Ensure there's an issue that describes what you're doing.
+1. In the case of your change requiring a change to core ESLint, or it would cause a breaking change, ensure there's an issue that describes what you're doing.
 You can create a new issue or just indicate you're [working on an existing issue](working-on-issues).
-  * Exception: documentation-only changes do not require an issue.

 After that, you're ready to start working on code.